Princeton Footnotes: Tours and Performances

 As part of Princeton University's "Acaprez" a cappella organization, the Footnotes usually perform every other week at Arch Sings with other member groups.

 In addition to on-campus performances, the Footnotes traditionally go on two performance tours each year.
-Recent tours have included visits to California (2018), Montreal (2017), Italy (2017), Florida (2016), and Japan (2016).
+Recent tours have included visits to Belgium (2025), Washington, D.C.
+(2024), Switzerland (2024), Massachusetts (2023), Spain (2023), California (2022), and The United Kingdom (2020).